yohman/up206a/Weeks/Week02/readme.md

 # Week 2 (10/12): Data in Urban Studies: The challenge in data acquisition

 ## Lecture

+*   A selection from last week's readings
+*   Our class data library
+*   Group time!
 *   The digital globe: Where to get data, how to use it, what can it do for you?

 ## Data resources